Microwave Brownie Recipe in 8 Minutes

 - 1000 watts – 4 1/2 – 5 minutes

 - How to tell if microwave brownies are done: Brownies are cooked if top has no raw spots and cake tester comes out almost clean.
 Slightly wet in the middle is OK.
 They will continue to set when cooling.
-I like to under bake brownies a little for a chewier, fudgier brownie.
+I like to under bake brownies a little for a chewier, fudgy texture.
 Add 20-30 seconds (a little at a time) if you like them more cake-y.

-- Make Ahead: These brownies keep well on the counter, in a sealed container, for several days.
+- Make ahead: These delicious brownies keep well on the counter, in an airtight container, for several days.
 Or freeze them for up to 3 months.

 Does this recipe work well if double & using a 8″ x 11″ pan?